Green Line Coaches: Privatisation

 In 1986, London Country was divided into four operating companies to prepare for privatisation.
 They were sold separately, and ownership of the Green Line network became fragmented, with only a few routes surviving.
 The airport services passed to Jetlink and are now operated by National Express.

 The orbital route 726 was taken over by London Regional Transport in a reduced form and in April 2005 was renumbered London Buses route X26.
 By the mid-1990s, Arriva had become the owner of most of the London Country successor companies and became the owner of the Green Line brand.
 It licensed the brand to other operators: First Berkshire & The Thames Valley (700, 701 and 702), New Enterprise Coaches (routes 781 and 784 from 2005 to 2009) and Stephensons of Essex (routes X1 and X10 from 2002 until 2008).

 Following closure of its Bracknell depot in 2015, First Berkshire services were revised and routes 700 and 701 were discontinued.
 Reading Buses took over operation of route 702 on 24 December 2017.
 On 8 May 2018, the 702 was withdrawn between Legoland Windsor and Bracknell.
 On the same day, route 703 was introduced under the Green Line brand, running between Heathrow Terminal 5 and Bracknell, replacing the withdrawn section.

+In June 2023, it was announced that these services would no longer use the Green Line brand, replacing it with "London Line" for service 702 and "Flight Line" for service 703.

-In April 2020, Arriva Shires & Essex was scheduled to commence operating a new Green Line route 720 from Stansted Airport to Liverpool Street, but was delayed due to the COVID-19 pandemic.
+In April 2020, Arriva Herts & Essex was scheduled to commence operating a new Green Line route 720 from Stansted Airport to Liverpool Street, but was delayed due to the COVID-19 pandemic.

-On 4 December 2021, Route 758, operated by Arriva Shires & Essex, was withdrawn, citing long-term low passenger numbers made worse by the COVID-19 pandemic.
+On 4 December 2021, route 758, operated by Arriva Herts & Essex, was withdrawn, citing long-term low passenger numbers made worse by the COVID-19 pandemic.